$\Xi NN$ three-baryon force from SU(3) chiral effective field theory: A femtoscopic study: Abstract

 \section{Abstract}

 \edef\oldrightskip{\the\rightskip} \begin{description} \rightskip\oldrightskip \item[Background] The development of SU(3) chiral effective field theory has opened the way to a systematic exploration of three-baryon forces (3BFs), a key ingredient in hypernuclear and dense matter physics.
-However, $\Xi NN$ 3BF based on SU(3) chiral EFT has not been studied until now. \item[Purpose] We apply SU(3) chiral EFT for the first time to derive $\Xi NN$ potentials in momentum space.
-Then, we investigate how the $\Xi NN$ 3BF affects the correlation function of deuteron--$\Xi^-$ pair created through heavy-ion collisions. \item[Methods] To reduce the number of low-energy constants involved in the $\Xi NN$ potentials, we employ the decuplet saturation approximation, by which only two of them remain unconstrained. \item[Results] We found that the effect of the $\Xi NN$ 3BF on the deuteron--$\Xi^-$ correlation function is at most about 4\%.
-This is because the deuteron and $\Xi^-$ interact with each other mainly at low momentum, corresponding to peripheral scattering, where the influence of the $\Xi NN$ 3BF is limited. \item[Conclusions] High-momentum scattering of the deuteron off $\Xi^-$ is expected to be a promising probe of the $\Xi NN$ 3BF, offering an alternative to femtoscopic analyses of the correlation function. \end{description}
+However, $\Xi NN$ 3BF based on SU(3) chiral EFT has not been studied until now. \item[Purpose] We apply SU(3) chiral EFT to derive $\Xi NN$ potentials in momentum space.
+Then, we investigate how the $\Xi NN$ 3BF affects the correlation function of deuteron--$\Xi^-$ pair created through heavy-ion collisions. \item[Methods] To reduce the number of low-energy constants involved in the $\Xi NN$ potentials, we employ the decuplet saturation approximation, by which only two of them remain unconstrained.
+The deuteron–$\Xi^-$ scattering is treated as an effective two-body problem with the $\Xi NN$ 3BF incorporated into the potential between the deuteron and $\Xi^-$. \item[Results] We found that the effect of the $\Xi NN$ 3BF on the deuteron--$\Xi^-$ correlation function is at most about 4\%.
+This small effect is not primarily due to the loosely-bound nature of the deuteron.
+Instead, this is because the deuteron and $\Xi^-$ interact with each other mainly at low momentum, corresponding to peripheral scattering, where the influence of the $\Xi NN$ 3BF is limited. \item[Conclusions] Since the correlation function shows limited sensitivity to the short-range 3BF, complementary approaches may be necessary. \end{description}